Saint Kateri Tekakwitha

 A faith discovered at eleven, claimed at twenty

-At eleven, she was deeply impressed by the words of three visiting Jesuits — likely the first white Christians she had ever encountered.
-She began shaping her life around what she'd heard from them, and at twenty she was formally instructed in the faith and baptized Catherine, rendered in Mohawk as Kateri, by the Jesuit missionary Jacques de Lamberville.
+At eleven, she was deeply impressed by the words of three visiting Jesuits — likely the first Christian missionaries she had ever encountered, part of the wider effort by French Jesuit priests to evangelize the peoples of the Great Lakes and St. Lawrence regions in the seventeenth century.
+She began shaping her life quietly around what she'd heard from them, though her uncle, wary of Christianity's effect on Mohawk traditions and alliances, resisted her interest for years.
+It was not until she was twenty that she was formally instructed in the faith and baptized Catherine, rendered in Mohawk as Kateri, by the Jesuit missionary Jacques de Lamberville on Easter Sunday, 1676.
+From that point on, she attended Mass daily and refused to work on Sundays, a decision her community read as a rejection of its way of life.

 Fleeing two hundred miles for the freedom to practice it

 That baptism came at a cost.
-Harassed, stoned, and threatened with torture in her home village, Tekakwitha fled roughly two hundred miles to the mission of St. Francis Xavier at Sault Saint Louis, near present-day Montreal, established by French Jesuits.
-There she came to be known as the "Lily of the Mohawks," recognized for her kindness, her prayer life, and the suffering she had endured for her faith.
+Harassed, stoned, and threatened with torture in her home village — accused by some of witchcraft simply for refusing to marry — Tekakwitha fled roughly two hundred miles on foot and by canoe to the mission of St. Francis Xavier at Sault Saint Louis (present-day Kahnawake, near Montreal), a settlement French Jesuits had established specifically for Native converts.
+There she came to be known as the "Lily of the Mohawks," recognized for her kindness, her long hours of prayer before the Blessed Sacrament, and the severe penances she practiced, which included fasting and exposure to cold, in a spirituality shaped by both her own convictions and the ascetic examples she had heard about from the missionaries.
+She took a vow of perpetual virginity in 1679, unusual for a Mohawk woman of her time, dedicating herself entirely to prayer and to caring for the sick and elderly at the mission.

 Recognition centuries later